RaunoT/plex-rewind/README.md

 A Plex Rewind application inspired by the likes of [Spotify Wrapped](https://www.spotify.com/us/wrapped) and [Tautulli](https://tautulli.com).

 Present [Plex](https://plex.tv) user statistics and habits in a beautiful and organized manner - as a web application application using data from [Tautulli](https://tautulli.com), [Overseerr](https://overseerr.dev) and [Plex](https://plex.tv).
-Includes an intelligent AI assistant to get quick answers about anything going on in your Plex library!

 ## Features

-- 🤖 AI assistant - using a chat interface, you can ask questions about your Plex library, viewing history, and get recommendations using [Gemini 1.5 Flash](https://deepmind.google/technologies/gemini/flash).
+- 🤖 AI assistant - using a chat interface, you can ask questions about your Plex library, viewing history, and even get recommendations using [Gemini 1.5 Flash](https://deepmind.google/technologies/gemini/flash).
 - 📱 Fully responsive - viewable, usable & enjoyable on desktop, tablet or mobile, courtesy of [Tailwind.css](https://tailwindcss.com).
 - 🔄 Fully dynamic - the data you're viewing will always be the latest available.
 - 📆 Rewind - allows your Plex users view their statistics and habits for a chosen time period.